patternfly/patternfly-elements/docs/docs/develop/setup.md

   Running that command launches the demo app in a new browser tab, and refreshes the page on save.

   From there you can navigate to the demo page of the element you're working on.
-  For example, if you want to preview the `pfe-card` component, then navigate in the browser to `http://localhost:8000/demo/pfe-card/`.
+  For example, if you want to preview the `pf-card` component, then navigate in the browser to `http://localhost:8000/demo/pf-card/`.
 {% endband %}

 {% band header="Testing" %}